Put Together

 • A heavy-duty packable rain shell (Patagonia Torrentshell minimum)

-• A dry bag and waterproof phone pouch for Chao Phraya boats
+• A cream leather bucket bag with dry bag inside and waterproof phone pouch for Chao Phraya boats

 • Electrolyte tabs (LMNT, Liquid IV) — 76% humidity depletes fast